-Well one thing they do understand is price.
-When something is difficult to compare consumers default to price.
-The problem with that is price almost never tells the full story – only part of the story.
-To make a more informed synthetic ice comparison a consumer requires information that they can rely on.
+When something is difficult to compare, consumers default to price.
+The problem is that price almost never tells the full story about a product.
+To make a more informed synthetic ice comparison, we need to step back and ask ourselves some questions.

-If all you hope to do is simply take shots with skates on and do some basic movements such as stepping into a shot then chances are then you could do with more of a cheap synthetic ice product – likely an extruded material.
-You should be able to source something for under $9.00 psf.
+If all you hope to do is simply take shots with skates on and do some basic movements, such as stepping into a shot, then chances are then you could do with more of a cheap synthetic ice product – likely an extruded material.
+If you follow the link above, you should be able to source something for under $9.00 psf.

 If your expectations are higher in terms of quality and durability then you will likely want to consider a sinter pressed / compression molded product.
 These materials are much more durable simply because the raw materials in this process can be a much higher molecular weight.
 In our lab testing we have demonstrated that the force required to move a weighted skate blade is as much as 40% less than with an extruded material.
-That directly translates into a superior glide.
+That directly translates into our products offering a superior glide that feels like the real deal.
 Read a more detailed description about our synthetic ice price.

-When it comes to the size of the surface we generally tell people the larger the surface the more thought you should give to buying a premium material.
+When it comes to the size of the surface, we generally tell people the larger the surface the more thought you should give to buying a premium material.
 With smaller surfaces (100-200 sf) you will never truly appreciate the better glide or speed because you will never get up to full stride.
-So we might recommend a mid range sinter pressed material or even our value priced extruded option.
+For a small space we might recommend a mid range sinter pressed material or even our value priced extruded option.

-The point here is that we will discuss your application and recommend the right product to reach your hockey training goals within your budget.
-If we do our job right then and only then can you intelligently compare one product to another.
+Reach out to us here and we will discuss your synthetic ice application and recommend the right product to reach your hockey training goals within your budget.